Frontier Developments: Publishing

 Additionally Frontier announced a sequel to FAR: Lone Sails named FAR: Changing Tides, developed by Okomotive and published under the Frontier Foundry label.
 The game was released in March 2022.
 Deliver Us Mars, set ten years after the events of Deliver Us The Moon, was announced as part of the Future Games Show Spring Showcase on March 24, 2022.
 It features a new protagonist who reactivates her companion robot after an apparent ship crash on the planet of Mars.
 Deliver Us Mars is set to launch on both Epic Games Store and Steam PC storefronts, as well as Xbox Series X|S, Xbox One, PS5, and PS4 consoles.
 The Great War: Western Front, a Real Time Strategy game developed by Petroglyph Games was announced as part of the Future Games Show during Gamescom on August 24, 2022.
 It launched on the Epic Games Store and Steam PC storefronts in March 2023.

 On 14 June 2023 it was announced that a review into the performance of Frontier Foundry concluded to cease all future third party publishing efforts due to disappointing financial performance, with most games releasing under the label failing to become profitable within one year of release.
 It was stated that games already released would continue to be supported but no further games would release under the label.
 Instead future funding that was to be allocated for this purpose would be diverted to producing games internally.

 Frontier released Warhammer Age of Sigmar: Realms of Ruin on November 17, 2023.
 Realms of Ruin flopped with a drop in concurrent players and lackluster sales.
 Frontier shares plunged 20%.
 Attempts to widen their game portfolio didn't achieve the anticipated success in the past 5 years.
 Frontier stated it will refocus on creative management simulation (CMS) games.

-On 15 March 2024, Frontier announced that the publishing rights to RollerCoaster Tycoon 3 would be sold back to Atari, Inc. This was confirmed by their parent Atari SA on 2 April.
+On 15 March 2024, Frontier announced that the publishing rights to RollerCoaster Tycoon 3 would be sold back to Atari, Inc. This was confirmed by its parent Atari SA on 2 April.